 It was shown in Fig. 1 that the rate of aging increases with time.
 In 1963 L. Orgel showed that the aging process is associated with the synthesis of abnormal proteins [8].
 Fig. 2 shows L. Orgel's results on the interrelation between age and number of cancer patients.
 The accumulation of errors in synthesis of abnormal proteins increases exponentially over time with age.
 Cells taken from elderly people show the reduced levels of transcription or transmission of information from DNA to RNA.
 Therefore, the probability of cancer increases with age.
+The interrelation between the number of Bulgarian centenarians in the mountainous municipality of Teteven and their age is close to the exponential curve.

-Fig. 1 - Interrelation between the year of birth of long-living people (age) and their number in Teteven municipality, Bulgaria.
+Fig. 1.
+Interrelation between the year of birth of long-living people (age) and their number in Teteven municipality, Bulgaria.